tnat1031/pandoc_resume/markdown/resume.md

     * Accelerate L1000 assay development by assisting the data generation team with ad-hoc analyses.

-    * Improved efficiency and reliability of the L1000 data processing pipeline by writing utilities in Python and utilizing automated scheduling programs such as cron and Jenkins.
+    * Improved efficiency and reliability of the L1000 data processing pipeline by writing utilities in Python and leveraging automated scheduling utilities such as cron and Jenkins.

     * Improved L1000 data tracking and organization by implementing a LIMS database and web-based user interface to assist with managing the data production queue, tracking data generation batches, and easily viewing QC reports.